-If Discovery Benefits denies a claim in whole or in part, a written explanation will be sent within three business days of receiving your request for reimbursement.
-If the claim was denied because it is not consistent with the terms of the plan-for example, because the expense was ineligible or the claim submitted after the dead-line-Discovery Benefits handles the appeal.
+If WEX denies a claim in whole or in part, a written explanation will be sent within three business days of receiving your request for reimbursement.
+If the claim was denied because it is not consistent with the terms of the plan-for example, because the expense was ineligible or the claim submitted after the deadline-WEX handles the appeal.
 You have 180 days from the first denial date to submit additional documentation.
 Submit claim appeals to:

-Discovery Benefits P.O.
+WEX P.O.
 Box 2926 Fargo, ND 58108-2926